 5 Easy Hacks To Stop Your Hair Getting Greasy So Damn Fast

 We won’t beat around the bush on this one: greasy hair is a b*tch!
-Now that we’ve been reconnected with our social life, we’re back to planning our calendar around our wash days, and we don’t have the time or patience for greasy locks.
-If your oil glands have a habit of acting up, try these easy hacks; from finding the right formulas for your hair type to doing a weekly HAIRcial.
+And ever since we’ve been reconnected with our social life (despite the most recent setback!), we’re back to planning our calendar around our wash days, and we don’t have the time or patience for greasy locks.
+If your scalp has a habit of acting up, try these easy hacks, from finding the right formulas for your hair type to doing a weekly HAIRcial.
 You’ll be thanking us later!

 1. Find the Right Shampoo and Conditioner for Your Hair

-Just like skincare, it’s important to find a shampoo and conditioner for your hair type, texture, and scalp.
-Using the wrong formula can wreak havoc, and by this, we mean greasy hair as well.
-If your formula is too heavy, it’ll weigh down your hair and potentially send your scalp into overdrive.
-If it’s not rich enough, the ends of your hair will become dry while your scalp will produce more oil to compensate for the lack of moisture.
+Just like skincare, it’s essential to find a shampoo and conditioner for your hair type, texture, and scalp.
+Using the wrong formula can wreak havoc, and by this, we mean greasy hair as hell.
+If your formula is too heavy, it weighs down your hair and could send your scalp into overdrive.
+If it’s not rich enough, the ends of your hair become dry while your scalp produces more oil to compensate for the lack of moisture.
 The solution?
 Check out our guide to finding the right shampoo and conditioner for your hair type.

-Pro tip: According to Dom Seeley our go-to celeb hairstylist, just as you’d double cleanse your face, you should also double cleanse your scalp.
-To remove excess oils and product buildup, Dom recommends shampooing twice, then following with an ultra restorative conditioner.
+Pro tip: According to Dom Seeley, our go-to celeb hairstylist, just as you’d double cleanse your face, you should also double cleanse your scalp.
+Dom recommends shampooing twice to remove excess oils and product buildup, then following with an ultra restorative conditioner.

 2. Do Weekly HAIRcial AKA a Facial For Your Hair

-If your hair gets greasy within 24 hours, consider a weekly cleansing treatment or as we like to call it, a HAIRcial (a facial for your hair).
-We like to start our HAIRcial with this natural hair mask that combines clay, charcoal, and ACV.
-It’ll work overtime to detox and rebalance your scalp by cleansing and removing any impurities, excess oil, and product that may be building up in your hair follicles.
+If your hair gets greasy within 24 hours, consider a weekly cleansing treatment or, as we like to call it, a HAIRcial (a facial for your hair).
+We like to start our HAIRcial with this natural hair mask that combines clay, charcoal, and apple cider vinegar.
+It works overtime to detox and rebalance your scalp by cleansing and removing any impurities, excess oil, and product that may be building up in your hair follicles.

 Step 1.
-Combine the powders and slowly stir in the apple cider vinegar (make sure you use a wooden, plastic or ceramic spoon/bowl as activated charcoal reacts with metal); the formula will bubble up and should combine into a runny paste.
-Add water to make the paste a thinner consistency, which makes it easier to apply to your scalp.
+Combine the powders and slowly stir in the apple cider vinegar (make sure you use a wooden, plastic, or ceramic spoon/bowl as activated charcoal reacts with metal); the formula will bubble up and should combine into a runny paste.
+Add water to make the paste a thinner consistency, making it easier to apply to your scalp.

 Step 2.
 Apply the mask to dry hair using a medium-sized brush, working your way in sections across your scalp – like you would if you were dying your roots.
 Once you’ve covered your scalp with the mask, tie up your hair (apply a shower cap if you like) and leave the mask to work for 20 to 30 minutes.